v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-6-azdopipeline.md

 https://dev.azure.com/gamestudio/ShooterGameBuildPipeline/_build?definitionId=1
 ```

 The number after definitionId is your pipeline’s serial number; note it for the next step.
+In the case above, the pipeline's number is 1.

 17. On your dev workstation, with your favorite code editor, create a text file “call_ado_pipeline.sh” with the following content: